gshakir/ansible-recipes/elbv2/README.md

 The recipe works as following:

 * Define the application load balancer structure
-  * There is a default structure (/roles/elbv2/vars/main.yml) that can be used as an starting point.
+  * There is a [default structure](/roles/elbv2/vars/main.yml) that can be used as an starting point.
 Define additional rules or remove that are already defined.
 * Define target groups
   * You can define one or more target groups here.
 Note that a default target group is required for rules that do not match